Karl1903/Kotlin-Project/README.txt

 The Android Application that the project team seeks to develop targets a weather API, gets data and parses the data.
-The user of the application can type in the Location, Then presses the button "show weather", finally receives data for it for example 2 to 3 weeks into the future.
+The user of the application can type in the Location, Then presses the button "show weather", finally gets data for it for example 2 to 3 weeks to the future.

 Then, in the start menu of the appliaction, the user can see his recent searches